-If your website is still using Flash it’s time to bury it.
+If your website is still using Flash, it’s time to bury it.
 Flash, released in 1996, was once the most popular multimedia software on the web.
-It was used to play animations, audio, videos and games.
-Since the web has progressed, so has the technology that is being used.
-HTML5 has become standard for websites and Flash is no longer needed.
-In 2011, 28.5% of websites used Flash; and last year (2017), under 7% of websites were using the software.
+It was used to play animations, audio, videos, and games.
+Since the web has progressed, so has its technology.
+HTML5 has become standard for websites, and Flash is no longer needed.
+In 2011, 28.5% of websites used Flash, but fewer than 7% of sites were using it in 2017.

 Here are several reasons why you shouldn’t be using Flash:

-1. Flash is not supported on the iPhone and iPad which mean iOS users won’t be able to view your Flash content because it is hidden.
-With over 1 billion iOS users, you will lose a huge amount of traffic because of your poor website performance.
+1. Flash is not supported on the iPhone and iPad, which means that content is hidden and iOS users won’t be able to view it.
+With over 1 billion iOS users, you will lose a huge amount of traffic because of your website’s poor performance.

-2. Flash is outdated software which makes it a target for hackers.
+2. Flash is outdated, which makes it a target for hackers.
 Google Chrome, Mozilla Firefox, and Apple Safari browsers have disabled it for security reasons.
-It is recommended to uninstall Flash to help secure your computer.
+It is recommended that you uninstall Flash to help secure your computer.

-4. Flash slows down the speed of the browser because of the large file sizes.
-Web users don’t expect to wait over eight seconds for a page to load so don’t expect them to stick around.
+4. Flash slows the browser because of the large file sizes.
+Web users don’t expect to wait over eight seconds for a page to load, so don’t expect them to stick around.

-5. It also consumes a lot of power.
-Technology must be fast for low power devices.
-Flash can kill your battery life and no one would like that.
-Using Flash can decrease your battery life as much as 33%.
+5. Flash consumes a lot of power.
+Technology must be fast to accommodate low-power devices.
+And using Flash can decrease your battery life by as much as 33%.

-6. Flash is not designed for touch screen devices which means it can only be used with desktop computers.
-With mobile devices exceeding desktop usage, this will decline online sales for your business if you are using Flash.
+6. Flash is not designed for touchscreen devices, which means it can only be used with desktop computers.
+With the use of mobile devices exceeding that of desktops, incorporating Flash into your site is likely to decrease online sales.

-7. Flash can harm your search rankings because it is difficult to index this content.
+7. Flash can harm your search rankings because its content is difficult to index.
 If you are looking to increase online traffic with SEO, you must use a better alternative like HTML5.

-If you are unsure if your website uses Flash you can test it here.
+If you are unsure about whether your website uses Flash, you can test it here.